ABA JOHN J. CURTIN, JR. JUSTICE FUND

 ABOUT THE INTERNSHIP:

 The Curtin Justice Fund Legal Internship Program is managed by the ABA Commission on Homelessness and Poverty.
-The Program will pay a $3,500 stipend to three law school students who spend the summer months working for a bar association or legal services program designed to prevent homelessness or assist homeless or indigent clients or their advocates.
-The Legal Internship Program will provide much-needed legal assistance to organizations serving the under-represented and give students direct experience in a public interest forum.
-Through this, it aims both to help homeless clients and to encourage careers in the law that further the goals of social justice.
+The Program will pay a $3,500 stipend to three law students who spend the summer months working for a bar association or legal services program designed to prevent homelessness or assist homeless or indigent clients or their advocates.
+The Legal Internship Program will provide much-needed legal assistance to organizations serving the under-represented, and give students direct experience in a public interest forum.
+In this way it aims to help homeless clients and to encourage careers in the law that further the goals of social justice.

-The John J. Curtin, Jr. Justice Fund, a permanent endowment in the American Bar Association Fund for Justice and Education, was created to honor Jack Curtin, ABA President from 1990-91.
-In acknowledgment of his outstanding achievements, as well as the affection ABA members and staff have for Jack, his colleagues in the Association collected over $100,000 within a year of his leaving office to establish the fund.
-Jack's long-standing dedication to issues of social justice and civil rights led to approval by the ABA Board of Governors to use the income from the Justice Fund to provide stipends to law students working to help homeless and indigent people.
+The John J. Curtin, Jr. Justice Fund, a permanent endowment in the American Bar Association Fund for Justice and Education, was created to honor Jack Curtin, ABA President (1990-91).
+In acknowledgment of his outstanding achievements and the affection ABA members and staff have for him, Jack's ABA colleagues collected over $100,000 within a year of his leaving office to establish the fund.
+Jack's long-standing dedication to social justice and civil rights issues led the ABA Board of governors to approve of the use of the funds to provide stipends for law students working to help homeless and indigent people.

-The ideal intern will have a demonstrated interest in public interest law and experience working with poor people or on issues affecting them.
+The ideal intern will have a demonstrated interest in public interest law and experience working with low-income individuals or on the issues they face.
 All law students are eligible, and first year law students are encouraged to apply.
-The intern must commit no less than eight continuous weeks between May 1 and September 1 to the program of his or her choice.
-Applicants must submit their application to the email@example.com.
+The intern must commit no less than eight continuous weeks between May 1 and September 1 to their chosen program.

-Qualified organizations include bar association programs, legal services programs and nonprofit organizations which have programs dedicated to meeting the legal needs and concerns of homeless and indigent people and their advocates.
+Qualified organizations include bar association programs, legal services programs, and non-profit organizations with programs or services dedicated to meeting the legal needs and concerns of homeless and indigent people and their advocates.
 To be considered, programs must have been operational for at least one year and must have an attorney on staff or easily available to supervise the intern.

 Please note: the stipend is taxable income to the recipient.
-Applicants MUST be U.S. citizens or permanent residents of the U.S., and recipients will be required to fill out tax forms.
+Applicants MUST be U.S. citizens or permanent residents of the U.S.; recipients will be required to fill out tax forms.

-Each applicant shall submit a cover letter, resume, application form and a prospective program's supporting statement.
+Each applicant shall submit a cover letter, resume, APPLICATION FORM and a prospective program's supporting statement.
 Please be specific about the issues on which you plan to focus and what you hope to accomplish.
-Submission of all application materials by e-mail is preferred.
 All files that are part of the application should be sent in order as one PDF.
 Please send application materials to firstname.lastname@example.org.